dockerstuff/docker-sextractor/README.md

 If you want to only load some points, you might want to copy and paste only those coordinates into a new CSV file.
 Any columns that you delete in excel you also have to select and "clear contents" or there will be extra spaces and the macro will get confused.

 - Across at least 3 biological replicates, look at all the raw values.
-Find 5-6 spots that are evenly distributed through the gel and don't change more than 6% between Cy5 and Cy3
+Find 5-6 spots that are evenly distributed through the gel (the macro above helps) that don't change more than 6% between Cy5 and Cy3.

 - Take a ratio of Cy5 to Cy3 for each guide star, take an average, and multiply the raw values by that correction factor.